 Negotiating as an Existing Tenant

 For existing leases, request a meeting with the landlord to discuss rental rates.
-Try to meet in person as it’s much harder for the landlord to say no if you’re sitting across from them than over the phone.
+Try to meet in person, as it’s much harder for the landlord to say no if you’re sitting across from them rather than over the phone.
 Before the meeting, conduct research to get an idea of the average rental rate in the area.
 If the rent increase is far more than the market value, present your findings in the meeting to give yourself bargaining power.

 The landlord may also work with you if you've been a responsible tenant.
 You can highlight your positive payment history and how you’ve maintained the property during your stay.
 Bring copies of your payment receipts and images of your unit to back up your claims.

 Also know that you can negotiate amenities if you live in a large community.
 Ask the property manager about transferring to an apartment with upgrades.
 If you pay for storage or gym access, request that they waive the fees.
 Giving up a parking spot is also an option to get a discount if you don’t have a car.